Peter Funt is a speaker and columnist, continuing the Funt Family tradition of making people smile – while examining the human condition.

 He is a past winner of the Silurian's Award for radio news reporting, for his ABC News coverage of racial disturbances in Asbury Park, N.J., and a recipient of the 2001 Angel Award for television.

 Peter is founder of the Monterey County Young Journalists program in California, which provides hands-on training for high school students pursuing careers in news.
-He also inaugurated the Courtroom Journalism competition in Monterey County in conjunction with the Lyceum Organization, and conducts a similar statewide event for the Constitutional Rights Foundation in Los Angeles.
+He also inaugurated the Courtroom Journalism competition in Monterey County in conjunction with the Lyceum Organization, and has conducted a similar statewide event for the Constitutional Rights Foundation in Los Angeles.

 Peter resides in Central California with his wife, Amy, and two children, Stephanie and Danny.
-His favorite pastimes are golf, baseball, tennis and people-watching.
+His favorite pastimes are baseball, golf, tennis and people-watching.

 |